-

 Briefly..

-The Gorham and Portland events boards have teamed up to begin planning The Spring Fling to be held on April 19 from noon to midnight on the Gorham campus.
+It’s almost spring The Gorham and Portland events boards have teamed up to begin planning The Spring Fling to be held on April 19 from noon to midnight on the Gorham campus.
 “The Spring Fling is its tentative name,” said Jon Taylor, Portland Events Board chair.

 Briefly

+Rodney’s going Greek Sigma Phi Epsilon gave a special invitation to a non-Greek member of the USM committee to join its national organization.
 Rodney Mondor, Greek advisor and assistant director of student involvement, is a counselor and advisor for Greeks and handles Greek matters in Gorham, but is not a Greek himself.

 Briefly

-If you’re sitting around bored on Thursday night, or don’t want to travel to Gorham for “Thirsty Thursday,” then check out the upcoming lecture, “‘The Sin That Knows No Name: Looking for the history of sexuality.”
-Join Dr. Howard Solomon, USM’s newest adjunct faculty in the History Department, at 7 p.
+This sin knows your name If you’re sitting around bored on Thursday night, or don’t want to travel to Gorham for “Thirsty Thursday,” then check out the upcoming lecture, “‘The Sin That Knows No Name: Looking for the history of sexuality.”
+Join Dr. Howard Solomon, USM’s newest adjunct faculty in the History Department, at 7…

 Briefly..

+Wanna play?
 Portland Commuter Life and Co-Curricular Programs at the Woodbury Campus Center in Portland is asking for board game donations.
 Board games are currently available at the Information Desk for students to sign-out and play with in the campus center.

 Briefly..

+Parking/ RHA The Residence Hall Association (RHA) is sponsoring a meeting Monday, Dec.
+3 in Gorham addressing the issue of parking on the Gorham campus.
 Students, staff, and faculty are invited to attend the meeting to state their concerns about parking, ask any questions, and voice any suggestions for improvements.

 Briefly..